cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 ## Prerequisites

-This blueprint uses [DockerHub](https://hub.docker.com/) as a Container Registry Service.
-Then, an existing DockerHub account is required (username, password and email).
+This blueprint uses [DockerHub](https://hub.docker.com/) as a container registry service.
+Note that an existing DockerHub account is required (username, password, and email).

 > [!TIP]
 > Use `docker login` to validate username and password.